Rusty Wallace Net Worth 2026

 Fact Sheet

-• Rusty Wallace's real name is Russell William "Rusty" Wallace, Jr.
+• Wondering what Rusty Wallace's full name is?
+Rusty Wallace's full name is Russell William "Rusty" Wallace, Jr.

-• Rusty Wallace is a(n) NASCAR Race Car Driver, Broadcaster
+• What does Rusty Wallace do?
+Rusty Wallace's job is being a(n) NASCAR Race Car Driver, Broadcaster

 • Rusty Wallace's kids are Greg, Katie, Stephen